shockbytes/RxFirebaseKtx/README.md

 # RxFirebaseKtx

-Handy Kotlin extension functions to use Firebase with reactive extensions.
+Handy Kotlin extension functions for using Firebase Database in combination with RxJava.

 # Sample usage